-Dogecoin is a cryptocurrency inspired by a popular meme known as Doge, an image of a shiba inu dog accompanied by colorful Comic Sans phrases designed to convey its inner monologue.
+Dogecoin is a cryptocurrency inspired by the popular meme known as Doge, a depiction of a Shiba Inu dog accompanied by colorful Comic Sans phrases designed to convey its inner monologue.

-Launched in late 2013, Dogecoin became popular at a time when developers were just beginning to explore the possibilities provided by the invention of Bitcoin (BTC).
+Launched in late 2013, Dogecoin became popular at a time when developers were just starting to explore the possibilities provided by the invention of Bitcoin (BTC).

-Indeed, its creation was an attempt to make the new technology personalized and accessible, which helped propel Dogecoin into the center of industry discussion in 2014.
+Indeed, its creation was an attempt to make the new technology personalized and affordable, which helped propel Dogecoin into the center of industry discussion in 2014.

-Even more surprising, even for its creators, is that Dogecoin continues to enjoy fan enthusiasm and a dynamic online community.
-To this day, its cryptocurrency, DOGE, is still exchanged, mostly for tipping online content creators or for crowdfunding.
+Even more surprising, even for its creators, is that Dogecoin continues to enjoy fan enthusiasm and a vibrant online community.
+To this day, his cryptocurrency, DOGE, is still being traded, mostly for tipping online content creators or for crowdfunding.

-One reason is that Dogecoin works just like many other cryptocurrencies, as it offers users the ability to exchange valuables over the internet without traditional financial gatekeepers.
+One reason is that Dogecoin works in the same way as many other cryptocurrencies, as it offers users the ability to exchange value over the Internet without traditional financial gatekeepers.

-Dogecoin was launched in December 2013 by programmer Billy Marcus and marketer Jackson Palmer, who created the coin as a kind of joke based on the Doge meme.
+Dogecoin was launched in December 2013 by programmer Billy Markus and marketer Jackson Palmer, who created the coin as a kind of joke based on the Doge meme.

 Palmer left the project in 2015, but Marcus remains its lead developer even today.

-Dogecoin also highlights the importance of community in crypto-money systems, as its users have been behind some high-profile crowdfunding efforts, including raising $ 50,000 in DOGE to help send Jamaica's bobsleigh team to the 2014 Olympic Games.
+Dogecoin also highlights the importance of the community in crypto money systems, as its users have been behind some high-profile crowdfunding efforts, including raising $ 50,000 in DOGE to help send Jamaica's bobsled team to the 2014 Olympics.

 The Dogecoin code was originally copied from a previously defunct cryptocurrency called Luckycoin, which itself is a fork of Litecoin (LTC).

-From this earlier design, Dogecoin borrowed a Scrypt-based consensus algorithm to force the network of computers running its software to come to a consensus on the transaction history.
+From this earlier design, Dogecoin borrowed a Scrypt-based consensus algorithm to force the network of computers running its software to come to a consensus on the history of transactions.

-As with Bitcoin, anyone using the Dogecoin software can allocate the power of their computer to provide a service - a process often referred to as" mining " - in exchange for the opportunity to receive the newly released cryptocurrency.
+As with Bitcoin, anyone using the Dogecoin software can devote the power of their computer to provide a service - a process often referred to as “mining,” in exchange for the opportunity to receive a newly released cryptocurrency.

-However, Dogecoin's most notable experiment was its monetary policy.
-For example, there is now no limit on how much Dogecoin can be mined using the software.
+Dogecoin's most notable experiment, however, was its monetary policy.
+For example, there is now no limit on how much Dogecoin can be mined with software.

-Initially, the total Dogecoin offering was limited to 100 billion DOGE, but the developers abandoned this decision a few months after launch to make its money supply inflationary.
+Dogecoin's total supply was originally capped at 100 billion DOGE, but the developers scrapped this decision a few months after launch to make its money supply inflationary.

-Over time, this abundance of supply would deprive miners of incentives to ensure the security of the Dogecoin blockchain, and in 2014, the mining process was integrated with Litecoin.
-This meant that anyone mining Litecoin could also mine Dogecoin without extra effort.
+Over time, this abundance of supply would have deprived miners of the incentive to keep the Dogecoin blockchain secure, and in 2014 the mining process was integrated with Litecoin.
+This meant that anyone mining Litecoin could also mine Dogecoin with no extra effort.